MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-07-24-compatibility-tests-for-ios-11.md

 * Push notifications

 All the above features were validated to work on iOS 11 beta 3.

+#### Known Limitation
+Existing JSONStrore app does not work as expected when device is upgraded from iOS 10 to iOS 11.
+We will continue to investigate the issue.

 <br>
 Please continue to watch out this space for any new updates related to iOS 11 Support.